ansel1/vespucci/README.md

 # vespucci [![Build Status](https://travis-ci.org/ansel1/vespucci.svg?branch=master)](https://travis-ci.org/ansel1/vespucci)

-vespucci implements utility functions for transforming values into a representation using only the simple types used in golang's mapping of to JSON:
+vespucci implements utility functions for transforming values into a representation using only the simple types used in golang's mapping to JSON:

 - map[string]interface{}
 - []interface{}